sosueme99/robobarista/README.md

 You can save your choices in **samconfig.toml** file.

-You must specify Stack Name: The API Gateway, Lambda function and DynamoDb table will use this name.
+You must specify Stack Name: **The API Gateway inherits this name.**

 Choose your region.
 Currently defaults to eu-west-2 London.